abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-22-algorithms-in-ml.md

 Deep Learning is the branch of Machine Learning where we deal with Neural Networks.
 The structure of Neural Networks are supposed to be a replication of human brain and are alternatives to the techniques mentioned above.
 We will not go into details of this section as of now.

-The techniques mentioned in this post are not an exhaustive but contains commonly used algorithms.
+The techniques mentioned in this post are not exhaustive but contains commonly used algorithms.
 I will be attempting to describe each of these in separate posts.